-Budgeting for those countless unique or big purchases can be rough, and after my many failed budgeting attempts, I heard about a sinking fund, a type of savings account that you use to set aside money to save for something in the future.
+Budgeting for those countless unique or big purchases can be rough, and after my many failed attempts, I heard about a sinking fund, a type of account that you use to set aside money to save for something in the future.
 I immediately began using a sinking fund for items such as birthday gifts or new tires for my car, and eventually began using it to automatically save for just about everything.

 Not only has a sinking fund helped me stop blowing through my budget each month, but it’s also helped me become more thoughtful and proactive with how I spend and save my money.

-But what if you were able to set aside $50, $75, or $100 each month to save for the holidays?
+But what if you were able to set aside $50, $75, or $100 each month to save for these gifts?
 You’re now suddenly much more in control of your spending and not risking your financial health to buy presents.

 Aside from helping you prepare for things like excess holiday spending, a sinking fund can help you dream big when it comes to your money goals.
 Want to buy a new car and pay cash?
-Want to take your family on a special and memorable summer vacation?
-A sinking fund can help you do these things and feel good about it!
+Want to take your family on a special summer vacation?
+The purpose of a sinking fund is to help you do these things and feel good about it!

 Sinking fund examples

-How does this actually work?
-Let’s say you have three things that you’ve decided to save for with a sinking fund: car insurance, Christmas gifts, and summer vacation.
+Let’s say you have 3 things that you’ve decided to save for with a sinking fund: car insurance, holiday gifts, and summer vacation.

 For each expense, list out how much it will cost and when you’ll need the money: